-- 1. Personal Hazing Offense - a.
-A person commits an offense if the person: - (1) engages in hazing; - (2) solicits, encourages, directs, aids, or attempts to aid another person in engaging in hazing; - (3) intentionally, knowingly, or recklessly permits hazing to occur; or
+- Personal Hazing Offense - a.
+A person commits an offense if the person: - engages in hazing; - (2) solicits, encourages, directs, aids, or attempts to aid another person in engaging in hazing; - intentionally, knowingly, or recklessly permits hazing to occur; or

-- (4) has firsthand knowledge of the planning of a specific hazing incident involving a student in an educational institution, or firsthand knowledge that a specific hazing incident has occurred, and knowingly fails to report said knowledge in writing to the VPSD or other appropriate official of the institution. - built The offense for failing to report hazing incident is a misdemeanor punishable by a fine not to exceed \$1,000, confinement in county jail for not more than 180 days, or both 1104 let such fine and confinement.

-- recine.
-Any other hazing offense which does not cause serious bodily injury to another is a misdemeanor punishable by a fine of not less than \$500 nor more than \$1,000, confinement in county jail for not less than 90 days nor more than 180 days, or both such fine and confinement. tic pc - data Any other hazing offense which causes serious bodily injury to another is a misdemeanor punishable by a fine of not less stance than \$1,000 nor more than \$5,000; confinement in county jail -for not less than 180 days nor more than one year, or both such fine and confinement.
-To all pro- - Any other hazing offense which causes the death of another is a misdemeanor punishable by a line of not less than \$5,000 nor more than \$10,000, confinement in county jail for not less than one year nor more than two years, or both fine and confinement confinement. enor.
+- (4) has firsthand knowledge of the planning of a specific hazing incident involving a student'in an educational institution, or firsthand knowledge that a specific hazing incident has occurred, and knowingly fails to report said knowledge in writing to the VPSD or other appropriate official of the institution. - b.
+The offense for falling to report hazing incident is a misdemeanor punishable by a fine not to exceed \$1,000, confinement in county jail for not more than 180 days, or both such fine and confinement. - c.
+Any other hazing offense which does not cause serious bodily injury to another is a misdemeanor punishable by a fine of not less than \$500 nor more than \$1,000, confinement in county jail for not less than 90 days nor more than 180 days, or both such fine and confinement. - d.
+Any other hazing offense which causes serious bodily injury to another is a misdemeanor punishable by a fine of not less than \$1,000 nor more than \$5,000, confinement in county jail for not less than 180 days nor more than one year, or both such fine and confinement. - e.
+Any other hazing offense which causes the death of another is a misdemeanor punishable by a fine of not less than \$5,000 nor more than \$10,000, confinement in county jail for not less than one year nor more than two years, or both fine and confinement.